MEET KAREN

 • California Residents: we can meet virtually through my HIPPA secured platform on SimplePractice.

-• San Diego locals: If you prefer in person sessions we can also meet at my centrally located Mission Valley office!
+• San Diego locals: If you prefer in person sessions we can also meet at my cozy office located next to Balboa Park.

 Connect with me today